 - Summer: summer is hot in Utah!
 Daytime temperatures often exceed 100°F and hiking can be challenging in the middle of the day.

 - Winter: low crowds and low but manageable temperatures make December one of our favorite times to visit the Utah National Parks – we loved our most recent Utah Nation Parks Road Trip in December 2019.
-The biggest downside of a Winter visit is the shorter hours of daylight and the risk of weather related trail closures –read more about our visits to Arches National Park in Winter and Zion National Park in Winter.
+The biggest downside of a Winter visit is the shorter hours of daylight and the risk of weather-related trail closures –read more about our visits to Arches National Park in Winter, Zion National Park in Winter and Bryce Canyon National Park in winter.

 What to pack for Utah National Parks Road Trip